Alek Thomas Player Props: Diamondbacks vs. Brewers

 Alek Thomas At The Plate

-- Thomas has five doubles, two triples, three home runs and eight walks while batting .205.
+- Thomas is hitting .207 with five doubles, two triples, three home runs and eight walks.

-- Looking at the 37 games he has played this year, he's hit a home run in three of them (8.1%), and in 2.4% of his trips to the plate.
+- He has hit a long ball in 7.9% of his games this season, and 2.3% of his plate appearances.

-- In 10 games this year (27.0%), Thomas has picked up an RBI, including two games with multiple runs batted in.
+- Thomas has driven in a run in 10 games this year (26.3%), including two games with multiple runs batted in.

-- He has scored in 32.4% of his games this season, with more than one run scored in 10.8%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.